RamezzE/QuadTree-SFML/README.md

 - After unzipping the MinGW file, add your path to mingw32/bin or mingw64/bin to PATH in the system environmental variables

-- Edit the ```SFML_DIR``` in the project directory to add your SFML folder or copy the folder to the project directory and name the folder 'SFML'
+- Edit the ```SFML_DIR``` in the Makefile to add your correct SFML folder or copy the folder to the project directory and name the folder 'SFML'

 #### MS Build
 - Visual Studio 15 or above